scrapinghub/portia/README.md

 This will launch a Ubuntu virtual machine, build Portia and start the ``slyd`` server.
 You'll then be able to access Portia at ``http://localhost:8000/static/main.html``.
 You can stop the ``slyd`` server using ``vagrant suspend`` or ``vagrant halt``.
 To run ``portiacrawl`` you will need to SSH into the virtual machine by running ``vagrant ssh``.

 ### Running Portia Locally

+When running Portia on Ubuntu or Debian systems you may need to install the following dependencies:

+    sudo apt-get install libxml2-dev libxslt-dev python-dev zlib1g-dev libffi-dev libssl-dev

 If you are would like to run Portia locally you should create an environment with virtualenv: